nirm03/SublimeLinter-clang/README.md

 ## Troubleshooting
 C/C++ linting is not always straightforward.
 A few things to try when there's (almost) no linting information available:
 - Try to compile from the command line, and verify it works.
 - The linter might be missing some header files.
-They can be added with include_dirs.
+They can be added with 'include_dirs'.
 - Sometimes clang fails to locate the C++ standard library headers.
 Assuming the compilation works when executed via command line, try to compile with 'clang++ -v'.
 This will display all of the hidden flags clang uses.
-As a last resort, they can all be added as 'extra_flags.
+As a last resort, they can all be added as 'extra_flags'.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: